‘Sometimes it’s just true that other people have better ideas for your life than you do’

 And ALL lost to history – until now!

-However, for those of a sensitive nature who are averse to real stories of tears, heartache and tragedy – a March On Micklegate with the Lady B one Thursday evening may NOT be to your taste.
+However, for those of a sensitive nature who are averse to real stories of tears, heartache and tragedy – a walk with the Lady B one Thursday evening may NOT be to your taste.

 Rendezvous: Everyman York.
 Blossom Street York.
 YO24 1AJ